hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250604688v1-mmrefine-unveiling-the-obstacles-to-robust-refinement-in-multimodal-.md

 ---
 layout: default
-title: MMRefine: Unveiling the Obstacles to Robust Refinement in Multimodal Large Language Models
+title: "MMRefine: Unveiling the Obstacles to Robust Refinement in Multimodal Large Language Models"
 ---

 # MMRefine: Unveiling the Obstacles to Robust Refinement in Multimodal Large Language Models